-Total return, harvest and spawner estimates for Yukon River fall Chum salmon were provided by the Alaska Department of Fisheries and Game (ADFG) run reconstruction (Fleischman & Borba 2009).
-A full discussion of the run reconstruction model is available in Fleischman and Borba 2009.
-Model methods have remained the same, while the reconstruction model estimates have been updated with new data annually.
-Spawner abundances were estimated based on data from escapement monitoring projects that cover 95% of the drainage and yields drainage wide estimates.
-Harvest data to inform the run reconstruction was compiled from commercial fish tickets and subsistence surveys.
-In the reconstruction, the total run size was assumed as the sum of the spawners and harvest.
-We fit the model to the return, harvest and spawner estimates ranging from brood years 2002 to 2022.
-We assumed observation error was log-normally distributed for all stages.
-Here, observation error, σi2, acts as a weighting factor for the likelihood, where smaller sigma’s contribute more to the complete likelihood which helps account for the contributions of different sources of information.
+Total return, harvest and spawner estimates for Yukon River fall Chum salmon were available from brood years 2002 – 2022 (Fleischman & Borba 2009).
+A state-space modeling approach was used for the run reconstruction and model estimates have been updated with new data annually.
+Spawner abundances were estimated using data from escapement monitoring projects that cover 95% of the drainage and yields drainage-wide estimates.
+Harvest data to inform the run reconstruction were compiled from commercial fish tickets and subsistence surveys.
+In the run reconstruction, the total run size was assumed equal to the sum of spawners and harvest.
+Age composition data used to inform the run reconstruction were collected from lower river fisheries and test fisheries (Fleischman & Borba 2009).
+We fit the estimation model to age composition estimates from each calendar year provided by the run reconstruction.
+We used predicted run size by calendar year and age (Nt+a+1,s=r,a) to calculate the predicted proportions at age by calendar year (οt+a+1,s=r,a).
+The difference between the annual return age composition predicted by the model, οt+a+1,s=r,a, and the observed return age composition, at+a+1,s=r,awas minimized by relating the two through a multinomial distribution.

+at+a+1,s=r,a~Multinomial(ESS,οt+a+1,s=r,a) Eq.
+4.15

+We fit the IPM to the return, harvest, and spawner estimates ranging from brood years 2002 to 2022 and assumed observation error was log-normally distributed for all stages.
+Here, observation error, σi2, acts as a weighting factor for the likelihood, where smaller sigmas contribute more to the complete likelihood which helps account for the contributions of different sources of information.

 lnRt~ Normal(lna=36Nt+a+1,s=r,a, σr2) Eq.
 4.12